Cyril-CRGB/structura_homepage/README.md

 - All content was written by myself

 ### Media
-- I was inspired by the figue tree from Paul Klee
+- I was inspired by the fig tree from Paul Klee
 <img src="assets/images/Fig Tree, by Paul Klee.jfif" alt="ReadmePicture9">

 ## Deployment:
-1. Log in to GitHub and locat the [GitHub Repository](https://github.com/Cyril-CRGB/Portfolio1)
+1. Log in to GitHub and locat the [GitHub Repository](https://github.com/Cyril-CRGB/structura_homepage)
 2. At the top of the Repository, locate the "Settings" Button on the menu.
 3. At the left of the new window, find the "Page" Button under "Code and automation"
 4. At the section "Branch" select "Main", then "Root" and clic "Save"